caleb-james-smith/HE_Monitoring/README.md

 # HE_Monitoring
+Monitor Compact Muon Solenoid (CMS) HCAL Encap (HE) temperature and humidity.
-Monitor HE temperature and humidity for the building 904 burn-in.
+Currently used for the building 904 burn-in and H2 Testbeam.